 There are three parts to Fraamraot Haa: the first part is the Ardaafravash Khshnuman - beginning prayer in the name of Asho Farohars, then the actual Fraamraot Haa and then the ending of the Ardaafravash Khshnuman.
-I have recorded all three segments but due to the length of the corresponding MP3 files, we presented the Beginning Khshnuman in WZSE #117 two days ago, the first 3 verses of Fraamraot Haa yesterday and today we will present the last verses of the Haa as well as the Ending Khshnuman, so as to complete the Fraamraot Haa prayer before Saturday so you can pray it during the first 5 Muktad Days.
+I have recorded all three segments but due to the length of the corresponding MP3 files, we presented only the first part of the prayer, Beginning Ardaafravash Khshnuman, yesterday in WZSE #171, and today in WZSE #172, we will cover all the five verses of Fraamraot Haa and also present the Ending Khshnuman of the prayer which will complete the Fraamraot Haa prayer so you can pray it during the remaining 5 Muktad Days.
+I apologize for sending these prayers late.

-In WZSE #117, the first part of this prayer was given in the file: Ramiyar Karanjia Muktad Prayers To Recite.pdf - and its audio file recited by me was attached as an .mp3 file.
+Yesterday, in WZSE #171, the first part of this prayer was given in the file: Ramiyar Karanjia Muktad Prayers To Recite.pdf - and its audio file recited by me was attached as an .mp3 file.

-Yesterday, we presented the first 3 Verses of the actual Fraamraot Haa prayer with its translation and audio file, and the today we will give the last verses of the prayer as well as the ending ending Khshnuman of the prayer.
+Today, we will present all five Verses of the actual Fraamraot Haa prayer with its translation and audio file, as well as the ending Khshnuman of the prayer.
+Please note that the attached audio file today in WZSE #172 contains the complete Fraamraot Haa together with its ending Khshnuman.

-So, here are the last verses of the Fraamraot Haa - Yasna XX:
+So, here are all the five verses of the Fraamraot Haa - Yasna XX: